Invisalign Alternative – Jupiter, FL

 - We Accept & Maximize All Dental Insurance

-Like any other form of orthodontics, Invisalign is designed to gradually bring your teeth into more aligned positions.
+Like any other form of orthodontics, our Invisalign alternative is designed to gradually bring your teeth into more aligned positions.
 Instead of metal wires and brackets, this solution uses clear plastic trays.

 When you first meet with Dr. Shane or Dr. Amiee for a consultation, they’ll capture digital impressions of your teeth using a highly advanced iTero scanner.
 These impressions are then used to create a series of aligners, each one representing one step closer to your ideal smile.
 You’ll wear the trays for about 20 to 22 hours a day.
 Every few weeks, you’ll switch to a different set of aligners until your entire smile is perfectly uniform.

-Since Invisalign was first introduced in 1999, it has helped countless patients correct mild to moderate cases of various orthodontic issues, including:
+Since clear aligners were first introduced in 1999, they have helped countless patients correct mild to moderate cases of various orthodontic issues, including:

 Significant spaces between your teeth can impact your oral health in addition to your self-confidence.
-Luckily, Invisalign can kill both of these birds with one stone.
-The aligners can slowly close the gaps between your teeth, preventing food debris and bacteria don’t become trapped and wreak havoc on your smile’s health.
+Luckily, our Invisalign alternative can improve both.
+The aligners can slowly close the gaps between your teeth, preventing food debris and bacteria from becoming trapped and wreaking havoc on your smile’s health.

-If your upper and lower teeth don’t quite come together properly, you could have a bite alignment problem like overbite, underbite, or crossbite.
-These may cause difficulty chewing or chronic teeth grinding, but Invisalign can thankfully bring both of your arches into the correct alignment.
+If your upper and lower teeth don’t quite come together properly, you could have a bite alignment problem like an overbite, underbite, or crossbite.
+These may cause difficulty chewing or chronic teeth grinding, but SureSmile can thankfully bring both of your arches into the correct alignment.

-As any dentist in Jupiter will tell you, patients overwhelmingly prefer Invisalign to traditional braces.
-Its popularity may stem from the fact that the aligners:
+As any dentist in Jupiter will tell you, patients overwhelmingly prefer clear aligners to traditional braces.
+Its popularity may stem from the fact that treatments like SureSmile: